sonatype/codestyle/README.md

 one by one, as the code formatters (IDEA or Eclipse) tend to create some formats which can and **SHOULD** be manually cleaned up, else the code will end up **LESS** readable.

-## Javascript
+## JavaScript

-Follows "[Google Javascript Style Guide][javascript style page]" with 2 space indents to conform with Java code.
-Note that IDEA styles import at a global level such that sonatype-idea.xml will import both Java and Javascript style conventions.
+Follows "[Google JavaScript Style Guide][javascript style page]" with 2 space indents to conform with Java code.
+Note that IDEA styles import at a global level such that sonatype-idea.xml will import both Java and JavaScript style conventions.

 [java style pdf]:  http://its.lnpu.edu.ua/edocs1/new_doc/en/Vermeulen%20A.The%20elements%20of%20Java%20style.2001.pdf
 [javascript style page]: https://google.github.io/styleguide/javascriptguide.xml

+## TypeScript

+Similar to JavaScript, we prefer to follow Google's style guide.
+Google has a [typescript style guide plugin](https://github.com/google/gts) which includes a useful linter with little setup required.

+For IntelliJ, we have defined a TypeScript code-style that is largely a copy of the JavaScript code-style.
+An update to IntelliJ made sometime around January 2021 introduced a change to how TypeScript code style is configured, or possibly how it is linted, which resulted in a default set of TypeScript code-styles being introduced which violated some of our preferred js-styles (4-space indents, etc.).

+View the `language="TypeScript"` section of the [idea code-style file](sonatype-idea.xml) for specific style rules.

+These rules do not all comply with the GTS plugin.
+For auto-formatting .js or.ts/.tsx files in IntelliJ, it may actually be a better approach to use a [macro for performing an ESLint fix](https://www.jetbrains.com/help/idea/eslint.html).
+Specifically, there is a simple configuration to perform an `eslint --fix` [on save](https://www.jetbrains.com/help/idea/eslint.html#ws_eslint_configure_run_eslint_on_save).
+Until we can easily align eslint rules with IntelliJ codestyle rules, relying on eslint for the formatting may be preferred.

 ## Scala